JasonGoemaat/parcel-svelte-monaco-editor/doc/TLDR.md

-Edit the scripts in package.json to tell parcel to use everything in the 'src/editor' directory as an entry point, this will create separate files for the workers and the index file that will have the editor.
+Edit the scripts in package.json to tell parcel to use everything in the 'src/editor' directory as an entry point, this will create separate fields for the workers and the index file that will have the editor.

 ```json